-Every year, close to six million car accidents occur throughout the United States.
+Every year, close to six million car accidents occurs throughout the United States.
 According to the National Highway Traffic Safety Administration, more than 30,000 of these collisions are fatal, while an additional two to four million result in a wide range of injuries.

 Unfortunately, since accidents are unpredictable, precise risks are hard to determine.
-However, considering how even minor fender-benders can cause intense muscle strain and bruising, it is safe to say that car accidents pose a substantial threat to the wellbeing of your family.
+However, considering how even minor fender-benders can cause intense muscle strain and bruising, it is safe to say that car accident pose a substantial threat to the wellbeing of your family.
 Although it’s impossible to know when an accident will occur or how severe it may be, by learning your potential risks you can take proper precautions to reduce your family’s chances of suffering catastrophic injuries.

 Limiting Injuries by Knowing Your Risk

 Although cars have come a long way with safety standards and equipment, car accidents still remain one of the leading causes of severe injuries in the United States.
 A car’s ability to run at high speeds and exert a tremendous amount of force can turn it into a weapon when placed in the distracted and careless hands of a reckless driver.
 As a result, a care-free ride with your family can quickly become a horrendous nightmare of injuries, agonizing pain, and long-term suffering.
 This is why it is important for you to know your risks so that you can properly safeguard against them.